comp-med/nf-munge-sumstats/README.md

 ##  TODO

+* Create a pipeline for only downloading files and use that output as input for this one
 * Make more setting for `MungeSumstats` user-facing
 * Externalize the currently internal proxy settings
 * Look for `TODO`s in the code!
 * Make propagating meta data more ergonomic
 * Add support for downloading files from Zenodo (& GBMI?)
-* Save files as gzipped TSV instead of VCF
+* Save files as parquet file instead of VCF
 * More fine-grained resource allocation
 * Add nf-test
 * Add support for more reporting